 Proper food storage is always important.
 For instance, don’t place hot or warm food immediately inside your fridge.
 Allow it to cool off by air first.
 Also, keep an inventory of what you keep in your fridge.
 Regularly check if some stuff need to be thrown away.
 Refrigerators work best when filled 3/4 of its capacity.
 Maintaining 3/4 capacity assures that the appliance is not overcrowded, but at the same time is working efficiently.
 An empty or nearly empty fridge wastes energy.

 Stocking up on canned goods is not a bad idea as well.
 But instead of using high-powered can openers, you can utilize manual crank can openers or battery powered ones.
-Since you will be using this tool regularly and for a long, long time, make sure you choose one that is included in the top can openers available today.
+Your Best Picks provides a good roundup of the top 10 can openers available today.
+It’s worth checking out.

 Energy Saving Tip #4: Improve Your Cooking Techniques